 In taking this forward our school will work closely with South Lanarkshire Education Resources and other services to enrich the curriculum, to provide the best possible education for all children and young people.
 We wish you to feel confident that your child is encouraged and supported to develop their literacy, numeracy and other skills whilst they attend our school.
-The curriculum areas are as follows:
+The curricular areas are as follows:

-- Expressive Arts
+- Expressive arts

-- Languages and Literacy
+- Languages and literacy

-- Health and Wellbeing
+- Health and wellbeing

-- Mathematics and Numeracy
+- Mathematics and numeracy

-- Religious and Moral Education
+- Religious and moral education

 - Science

-- Social Studies
+- Social studies

 - Technologies